Entanglement entropy from non-equilibrium Monte Carlo simulations

+In practice, we set $\epsilon$ to the lattice spacing $a$ (the shortest distance that can be defined on the lattice) and evaluate the ratio of partition functions on the right-hand side of eq.~(\ref{entropic_c-function_in_code}) using eq.~(\ref{Jarzynski_theorem}), by ``shifting'' one of the two connected components of the entangling surface by $a$ during each non-equilibrium Monte~Carlo evolution of the system.
+This is done by linearly reducing the coupling of spins near the entangling surface with spins in another replica, while at the same time increasing their coupling to spins within the same replica, as sketched in fig.~\ref{fig:higher_dimensions_c-function_algorithm}.
+Note that in a $D$-dimensional lattice of spatial length $L$ the total number of links that are varied is $2L^{D-2}n$, regardless of the length of the cut.

-Note that, once one have calculated the derivative of the entanglement entropy for all the values of $l$, the R\'enyi entropy can be reconstructed, up to a non-universal constant, by simply adding the terms $\Delta S_n$.
-This approach is known in literature as the increment trick and it is used to improve results of simulations using reweighting~\cite{Alba:2011fu} and non-equilibrium techniques~\cite{Zhao:2021njg}.
+Once one has calculated the derivative of the entanglement entropy for all the values of $l$, the R\'enyi entropy can be reconstructed (up to a non-universal constant) simply by numerical integration.
+This approach is known in literature as the increment trick and is used to improve results of simulations using reweighting~\cite{Alba:2011fu} and non-equilibrium techniques~\cite{Zhao:2021njg}.
 However our main interest in this work is to exploit this method, adapted to out-of-equilibrium simulations, to directly calculate the derivative of the R\'enyi entropies that, as we will discuss in section~\ref{sec:Ising_3D}, is a valuable tool to unveil universal, subleading corrections beyond the area law.

-Finally, let us spend some words on the generalization to $D>2$ dimensions.
-In particular, we will focus on the simplest case that can be simulated on a lattice: we take the subsystem $A$ to be a spatial slab, maximally extended in $D-2$ spatial directions and with length $l$ in the direction orthogonal to the separation between $A$ and $B$.
-In this geometry the entangling surface $\partial A$ does not depend on $l$, hence the entropic c-function appearing in eq.~(\ref{definition_entropic_c-function}) is finite.

-Once the subsystem $A$ has been selected, say at Euclidean time $\tau$, all links emanating from sites belonging to $A$ in Euclidean-time direction, connecting sites at time $\tau$ to sites at time $\tau +1$, are eliminated by setting the coupling $\beta^{(k,k)}=0$: the cut is now a $D-2$ dimensional slab, orthogonal to the time direction.
-Then, as before, links connecting the lower side of the cut in one replica to the upper side of the cut of the following one are introduced, and we set $\beta^{(k,k+1)}=\beta$.

-The non-equilibrium protocol to calculate the entropic c-function is analogous: to interpolate from a cut of length $l$ to a cut of length $l+a$, only links connecting sites at the edge of the cut are evolved; in particular, in a $D$-dimensional lattice of spatial length $L$ the total number of links that are varied is $2L^{D-2}n$, regardless of the length of the cut.